MerginMaps/docs/src/tutorials/mobile/index.md

 [[toc]]

 In the last tutorial we created a new <MainPlatformName /> project in QGIS with layers for surveying trees and hedges.
-You'll now learn how to get fixme.
+You'll now learn how to:
+* Open the QGIS project in <MobileAppName />
+* Set GPS accuracy thresholds
+* Switch between layers to capture new point and linear features
+* Sync and save your data in <MainPlatformName /> cloud

 ## Opening the project on your mobile device